ari-xb/Project-4-Slack-Chef-Bot/README.md

 # Slack Lunch Bot

-@slacklunchbot is a lunch service built to take your group lunch order on Slack.
+@slacklunchbot takes your group lunch order on Slack.

-The administrator can set the menu, price, send the menu card and list all members in.
+The administrator can set the menu item and price, send a menu card out to the channel and list all members in.

 ## Technologies used
 - JavaScript